Andrioden/javascript-astarf/README.md

     import { AStar, Graph } from "javascript-astarf"

     // Create a new graph with a grid
-    // - Take note 0 = wall, 1 = walkable, higher than 1 to increase path cost
+    // - 0 = wall, 1 = walkable, >1 to increase path cost
-    // - Take note the lower left 0-value is x=1, y=0.
-Like you would access a 2d array[x][y].
-Not to be confused with cartesian coordinates. const graph = new Graph([
+    // - Lower left 0-value is x=1, y=0.
+Like accessing a 2d array[x][y].
+Not cartesian coordinates.
+    const graph = new Graph([
         [1, 1],
         [0, 1],